Watch the total lunar eclipse LIVE.

 April 29, 2014 — Annular Solar Eclipse

-Regions seeing at least a partial eclipse: South in Asia, Australia, Pacific, Indian Ocean, Antarctica.
+Regions that saw, at least, a partial eclipse: South in Asia, Australia, Pacific, Indian Ocean, Antarctica.

 |Event||UTC Time||Time in Seattle*|

 |First location to see the partial eclipse begin||Apr 29 at 03:52:40||Apr 28 at 8:52:40 pm|

 |First location to see the full eclipse begin||Apr 29 at 05:58:07||Apr 28 at 10:58:07 pm|

 |Maximum Eclipse||Apr 29 at 06:03:33||Apr 28 at 11:03:33 pm|

 |Last location to see the full eclipse end||Apr 29 at 06:14:22||Apr 28 at 11:14:22 pm|